The Expressive Power of Tuning Only the Normalization Layers: Introduction

 In a subsequent work, \citet{balduzzi2017shattered} showed how \acl{BNs} leads to different neural activation patterns for different inputs; this might be connected to better generalization \citep{morcos2018importance}.
 The claim concerning the internal covariate shift was later doubted by the experimental study of \citet{santurkar2018does}, in which the authors show that adding noise with non-zero mean after \acl{BN} still leads to fast convergence.
 A potential explanation is that the loss landscape becomes smoother, a direction explored by \citet{bjorck2018understanding}, who show that large step sizes lead to large gradient norms if \acl{BN} is not used.

 For learning half-spaces using linear models with infinitely differentiable loss functions, \cite{kohler2019exponential} show that \acl{BN} leads to exponentially fast convergence.
-They show that it reparameterizes the loss such that the norm and direction component of weight vectors become decoupled, similar to weight normalization \citep{salimans2016weight, gitman2017comparison}. \cite{yang2019mean} use mean-field theory to show how residual connections help stabilize the training for networks with Batch Normalization. \cite{luo2018towards} show that \acl{BNs} can be decomposed into factors that lead to both implicit and explicit regularizations.
+They show that it reparameterizes the loss such that the norm and direction component of weight vectors become decoupled, similar to weight normalization \citep{salimans2016weight, gitman2017comparison}. \cite{yang2019mean} use mean-field theory to show how residual connections help stabilize the training for networks with Batch Normalization. \cite{luo2018towards} show that \acl{BNs} can be decomposed into factors that lead to both implicit and explicit regularizations. \cite{balestriero2022batch} show that \acl{BN} modifies the geometry of a network by bringing the hyperplanes defined by the neurons closer to the data points, in an unsupervised way.

 Tuning only the \acl{BN} layers of a random network is related to learning with random features.
 The works of \citet{Rahimi2008kernel,Rahimi2008UniformAO, Rahimi2008weighted} focused on the power of random features, both theoretically and empirically in the context of kernel methods and later on training neural networks. \cite{andoni14} investigate linear combinations of random features for approximating bounded degree polynomials with complex initialization, through the lens of two layer \acl{relu} networks.
 In the same context, \cite{Bach2017}, \cite{Ji2020} give upper bounds on the width for approximating Lipschitz functions.
 There are other multiple works that give upper bounds on the necessary width for approximating with combinations of random features, different classes of functions \citep{Barron93,KlusowskiBarron2016,Sun2018, hsu2021approximation}.